dmitriyshub/ocp-kdump/docs/KDUMP_MANUAL_README.md

-# KDUMP Manual Configuration (Not Recommended)
+# KDUMP Manual Configuration

-This section provides guidance on manually configuring kdump for capturing crash dumps.
-Manual configuration is generally not recommended due to the potential errors and huge amount of nodes.
-Ensure you back up all configuration files before making changes.
-Use this guide if you need to manually adjust settings for specific scenarios.
+This section provides instructions for manually configuring kdump to capture crash dumps on CoreOS nodes.
+While manual configuration is generally not recommended due to the risk of errors and the large number of nodes involved, some scenarios may require specific adjustments.
+Always back up all relevant configuration files before making any changes.

 **NOTE:** Always Backup the configuration files!

 ## Prepare the Configuration Files

+To manually configure kdump you need to prepare the following configuration files.

-Modify `/etc/kdump.conf` file:
+- Prepare `/etc/kdump.conf` file:

 ```bash
 path /var/crash